Skip to main content

 client.track("GOAL_ID");

-For further details regarding goals tracking, check the Reporting customer events section related to the programing language you use on the SDK documentation.
+For further details regarding goal tracking, check the Reporting customer events section in the SDK documentation for your programming language.